ProseMirror/website/markdown/guide/schema.md

 When a schema includes `parseDOM` annotations, you can create a [`DOMParser`](##model.DOMParser) object for it with [`DOMParser.fromSchema`](##model.DOMParser^fromSchema).
-This is done by the editor to create a the default clipboard parser, but you can also [override](##view.EditorProps.clipboardParser) that.
+This is done by the editor to create the default clipboard parser, but you can also [override](##view.EditorProps.clipboardParser) that.

 Documents also come with a built-in JSON serialization format.
 You can